salpida-foundation/sal-meter-competition/docs/04_faq_extended_en.md

 SICS:

 - Does not certify devices
-- Does not endorse teams or products
+- Does not endorse products
+- Does not provide regulatory approval
-- Does not issue regulatory approvals
+- Does not issue commercial validation

-Participation represents **research contribution**, not institutional endorsement.
+Participation represents **research contribution only**.

 ---